Last Updated on

 As you continue to write content and you start to work up to the higher volume phrases you will find it easier for you to compete because Google will start to see you as an authority from your previous posts.

 To be honest, it is all a number game.
-As long as you know what phrases people are searching and what phrases you can rank higher the quickest you will start to see real results fast.
+As long as you know what phrases people search and what phrases you can rank higher the quickest you will start to see real results fast.

 Keyword Research Action Steps